Cider & Perry Pub of the Year

 The National Cider & Perry Pub of the Year recognises the best pub or club that promotes and encourages the sale of quality real cider and perry across the country.

-There are four stages to the competition and the winner is normally announced on 1st October to start our October Cider & Perry Month.
+There are four stages to the competition and the winner is normally announced in October as part of CAMRA’s October Cider & Perry Month.